|Seven Son Flower|

 We're not sure which "Blue Butterfly Bush" this is, but there are at least three blue varieties on the market--'Adonis Blue', 'Empire Blue', and 'Nanho Blue'.
 Whatever the correct varietal name, the plant is a winner with its blue-violet flower clusters, which are 6-8 inches long, sweetly and richly fragrant, and make excellent cut flowers.
 It grows to 6 feet tall and 5 feet wide and like all butterfly bushes loves the sun and is terrifically attractive to butterflies and hummingbirds.

-The 'Purple Emperor' Butterfly Bush (Buddleia davidii 'Purple Emperor', also 'Pyrkeep') is one of the English Butterfly series of Buddleias.
-The series includes three plants developed to be extra bushy and loaded with flowers, smaller, and much more compact than other varieties, which in time can become rangy and sprawling and unattractive.
-'Purple Emperor' grows to 5 feet tall and 4 feet wide and stays neat even if unpruned, making it ideal even for the small garden.
+The 'Purple Emperor' Butterfly Bush (Buddleia davidii 'Purple Emperor', also 'Pyrkeep') is one of the English Butterfly series of Buddleias, a series developed to be extra bushy, loaded with flowers, smaller, and much more compact than other varieties.
+It grows to 5 feet tall and 4 feet wide and stays neat even if unpruned, which makes it ideal for the small garden.
 The flowers are bright purple and fragrant.
 Others in the series are Adonis Blue, with very deep purple flowers, and Peacock, with rich pink flowers.

 Most striking in any landscape, the Diabolo Ninebark (Physocarpus opulifolius 'Monlo') is a strain of the Ninebark deciduous shrub, native in many states.
 Developed by the Monrovia company, it stands out for its deep purple foliage and great abundance of creamy white flowers in summer.
 Given full sun it can reach 10 feet tall and as wide.
 In shade or partial shade, the foliage can turn green.

 |Diabolo Ninebark Up Close|